timruffles/mobile-drag-drop/CONTRIBUTING.md

 The project uses [TypeScript](http://www.typescriptlang.org) as main language for several reasons:
 * type-safety & compiler support for easier maintenance
 * easily switch to ES6 when its ready
-* API documentation through types in place
+* inline documentation through types in place
+* easily document API

 ## Debugging